-i.
-Approval to Adopt New Personnel Policies and Retire Current Policies to align with the Texas Association of School Boards (TASB) policy manual.
+Review and Recommend Action to Adopt New Personnel Policies and Retire Current Policies align with the Texas Association of School Boards (TASB) policy manual.

-Purpose To adopt the new Personnel Policies and retire the current policies addition to the policies and, as applicable, internal procedures are currently in place and will continue to be enhanced.
+Purpose To adopt the new Personnel Policies and retire the current policies to addition to the policies and, as applicable, internal procedures are currently in place and will continue to be enhanced.

 Justification To provide the new policies in the TASB standardized format.
-In administrators, TASB staff, STC Legal Counsel, and the Vice
+In

-The new and retired policies have been reviewed by staff,
+The new and retired policies have been reviewed by staff, administrators, TASB staff, STC Legal Counsel, and the Vice